Onset of color transparency in holographic light-front QCD: Discussion of the Results DoR

-We can make a more quantitative estimate for the onset of color transparency for the proton {\it vs.} the pion by using existing data for pion electroproduction~\cite{Clasie:2007aa,Qian:2009aa}.
-In the case of $e ^{12}C \to e \pi X$, measurements indicate that the transparency ratio $T$ for pions rises approximately 10\% at $Q^2= 3 \to 4 ~{\rm GeV}^2$ (see Fig. 14 in Ref.~\cite{Dutta:2012ii}).
-As shown in Fig.~\ref{sigQ2}, the observation of CT in carbon in this range of $Q^2$ requires that the transverse surface $\langle 4 \sigma(Q^2)\rangle$ of the pion ($\tau =2$) has contracted approximately to $0.2~ {\rm fm}^2$, indicated by the dashed line in Fig.~\ref{sigQ2}.
-It is also clear from Fig.~\ref{sigQ2} that one will obtain a similar size $\langle 4 \sigma \rangle \simeq 0.2~{\rm fm}^2$ for the $\tau=3$ proton at $Q^2 \simeq 14~{\rm GeV}^2 $, and much higher $Q^2 \simeq 22~ {\rm GeV}^2$ for the $\tau =4$ proton.
-However, since the proton is produced with approximately equal $\tau=3$ and $\tau=4$ components, one predicts only a small 5\% increase of the transparency, {\it i.e.}, from $T= 0.56$ to $T=0.59$, for $e ^{12}C \to e p X$ at $Q^2 = 14~{\rm GeV}^2$.
-This small variation in transparency is compatible with the recent measurement of proton electroproduction in carbon from Ref.~\cite{Bhetuwal:2020jes}.
-The effect of CT would of course be larger in a heavier nuclear target.
+One can make a more quantitative estimate for the onset of color transparency for the proton vs. the pion by using existing data for pion electroproduction~\cite{Clasie:2007aa,Qian:2009aa}.
+In~the case of $e ^{12}{\rm C} \to e \pi X$, measurements indicate that the transparency ratio, $T$, for pions rises approximately 10\% as $Q^2$ increases from 3 to 4~${\rm GeV}^2$; see Figure~14 Ref.~\cite{Dutta:2012ii}.
+As~shown in Figure~\ref{sigQ2}, the~observation of CT in carbon in this range of $Q^2$ requires that the transverse surface $\langle 4 \sigma(Q^2)\rangle$ of the pion ($\tau =2$) has contracted approximately to $0.22~ {\rm fm}^2$, indicated by the dashed line in Figure~\ref{sigQ2}.
+It is also clear from Figure~\ref{sigQ2} that one will obtain a similar size \mbox{$\langle 4 \sigma \rangle \simeq 0.22~{\rm fm}^2$} for the $\tau=3$ proton at $Q^2 \simeq 14~{\rm GeV}^2 $, and~much higher \mbox{$Q^2 \simeq 22~ {\rm GeV}^2$} for the $\tau =4$ proton {component}.
+However, since the proton is produced with approximately equal $\tau=3$ and $\tau=4$ components, one predicts only a small 5\% increase of the transparency, i.e.,~from $T= 0.56$ to $T=0.59$, for~$e ^{12}{\rm C} \to e p X$ at $Q^2 = 14~{\rm GeV}^2$.
+This small variation in transparency is compatible with the recent measurement of proton electroproduction in carbon~\cite{Bhetuwal:2020jes}.
+The~effect of CT is, therefore, expected to be larger in a heavier nuclear~target.